senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-multi-tenant/README.md

     export SENZING_TENANT_NUMBER=1
     ```

-1. :pencil2: Identify the "tenant".
+1. :pencil2: Identify the "tenant" we are installing by setting the `SENZING_TENANT` environment variable.
    Example:

     ```console